Softonix/frontend-guidelines/README.md

 # Softonix Frontend Guidelines
 Due to standardization purposes among our teams in Softonix, we would like to have a pretty strict standard project structure based on top of Vue.js CLI.

-This repository includes 2 project structure examples: Vue2, Vue3 + Typescript.
+This repository includes Vue3 + Typescript structure example.

 Besides this, we also propose a list of frontend best practices which we must follow for consistency reasons.